 Think this whole device discussion is no big deal?
 Think again.
 Smartphones are so ubiquitous that a recent survey by Pew Global found that 81% of U.S. respondents reported owning a smartphone.
 In the same survey results, Canadians are a little less crazy about their devices, but only by a little at 66% report owning a smartphone.

-It’s not just that we own these devices either—recent research shows that we spend more than four hours per day on our smartphones.
+It’s not just that we own these devices either—research shows that we spend more than four hours per day on our smartphones.
 With that level of dedication, it’s no wonder that employees will have a strong preference for which device they’ll use at work.
-These preferences can, and should affect what type of device policy you adopt at your firm.
+These preferences can and should affect what type of device policy you adopt at your law firm.